Tennessee State University

 BS, Biology, French minor, Penn State

 office - TSU Avon Williams Campus 4th Flr.
-Suite F Rm.
-409
+Suite F Room 403

 Courses Frequently Taught

 Meg Streams joined the College of Public Service and Urban Affairs as Assistant Professor in Public Administration in August, 2008.
 She is a 2007 graduate of the Martin School of Public Policy and Administration at the University of Kentucky.
 Her area of interest is public finance and budgeting, in particular intergovernmental and fiscal federalism questions, with a policy interest in education.
 Dr. Streams' dissertation focused on issues arising from the joint public finance of K-12 and postsecondary education.
-She is a co-principal investigator on a Spencer Foundation Grant (2009 - 2011; PI Eugenia Toma; co-PI's Josh Cowen and J.S.
+She currently has a grant with Dr. Soumen Ghosh (Economics and Finance, TSU) supported by the Tennessee Advisory Commission on Intergovernmental Relations, Analyzing factors underlying sustainable competitiveness of Tennessee counties and cities.
+Dr. Streams also served as a co-principal investigator on a Spencer Foundation Grant (2009 - 2011; PI Eugenia Toma; co-PI's Josh Cowen and J.S.
 Butler, all of University of Kentucky), Teacher Careers in Rural Schools, which involves analysis of a large, novel administrative dataset for the Kentucky's public school system over a twenty-five year period.
 Key aspects addressed in this project include the impact of education reform on teacher compensation patterns; rural vs. urban teacher mobility among schools and districts; and rural teacher career trajectories.
 Dr. Streams has also consulted for the Metropolitan Nashville Airport Authority.